drawing

 Running your analysis step by step

-When the configuration files are ready, you can start the run by sbatch Workflow.sh wgbs.
+When the configuration files are ready, you can start the run by sbatch Workflow.sh wgbs or sbatch Workflow.sh nanopore.
+Specifying the data type allows the workflow to directly select the correct configuration file.

 [username@clust-slurm-client Methylator]$ sbatch Workflow.sh wgbs